Is Colombia Safe to Travel Right Now? How to Travel Safely in Colombia!

 15. Have at least one credit card with you

-Although many places in Colombia do not even accept credit cards, we suggest bringing at least one credit card with you but keeping it in a safe place at your hotel for emergencies.
+Although many places in Colombia do not even accept credit cards, we suggest bringing at least one credit card with you, but keep it in a safe place at your hotel for emergencies.
 It is not a good idea to carry all of your money or credit cards with you at once.

 16. Use a money belt to keep your valuables safe